top of page

 Will strength training make me bulky?

-Strength training won't make you bulky, especially if you're a woman, since lower testosterone levels lead to lean, toned muscles instead.
+Strength training won't make you bulky, especially if you're a woman.
+Lower testosterone levels lead to lean, toned muscles instead.
 So, you can lift without worrying about getting oversized!

 How often should I engage in strength training?